susloparovdenis/XmlNodeVisualizer/README.md

 #Installation
--build
+- build
--put the "xmlVisualizer.dll" assembly into the “My documents\Visual Studio YYYY\Visualizers” folder (the alternative is within the Visual Studio installation directory).
+- put the "xmlVisualizer.dll" assembly into the “My documents\Visual Studio YYYY\Visualizers” folder (the alternative is within the Visual Studio installation directory).